 When hiring signals are aligned with funding events, product launches, or technology adoption, the picture becomes much clearer.

-A company raising funding while expanding hiring is scaling and those which are hiring engineers while adopting new technologies are investing in infrastructure.
-A company expanding hiring across regions is entering new markets.
+A company raising funding while expanding hiring is likely scaling.
+A company hiring engineers while adopting new technologies may be investing in infrastructure.
+A company expanding hiring across regions may be entering new markets.

 This combination transforms hiring data into a broader company intelligence layer.